-R&R time presents a unique set of "what if?" opportunities for the team and its leader.
-Upon reaching the R&R destination, the leader should identify an emergency rendezvous location where the team can meet in case of an emergency, and discuss contact procedures.
+Cultural activity time presents a unique set of "what if?" opportunities for the team and its leader.
+Upon reaching the cultural activity destination, the leader should identify an emergency rendezvous location where the team can meet in case of an emergency, and discuss contact procedures.